lquesada/ExtendedUSKeyboardLayout/README.md

 Set by running
 $ xmodmap extus
 Add it to the .xsession file or similar for it to take effect at startup.

+If xmodmap halts your desktop manager for minutes after running and you're using the "us" layout already, try setting the diffonly version, which sets only the diff against the "us" layout:
+$ xmodmap extusdiffonly